dfitch96/cv-app/README.md

 - Enhance the date formats that are displayed on the resume template
 - Add a button that allows the user to print their resume to a pdf file
 - Add a feature that allows the user to select from multiple resume templates
+- Make the app responsive so the user can access it on mobile devices

 ## Live Demo
 [odin-project-cv-app.netlify.app/](https://odin-project-cv-app.netlify.app/)